satishav/sat-test/README.md

 sat-test
 ========

-for test purposes this is edited in sat branch
+for test purposes this is edited in sat branch // satish av